 Here’s a more in-depth breakdown of pricing:

-Most credit card processors do not charge a monthly fee, but LawPay charges users $20 per month.
+Most credit card processors do not charge a monthly fee, but LawPay charges users $20 per month for an account (Theoretically customers can have an unlimited number of bank accounts connected to their LawPay account at no additional cost).

-However, when you use Clio Payments, Clio covers these fees, keeping your transaction costs low.
+However, when you use Clio Payments, Clio covers these fees, keeping your overall monthly costs low.

 Other legal-specific credit card processors charge lower per-transaction fees, but charge a monthly rate to cover standard charges from credit card companies.
 Visa and Mastercard charge a 1–2% fee per transaction.